Esri/arcgis-experience-builder-sdk-resources/widgets/use-calcite-components/README.md

 defineCustomElements(window, { resourcesUrl: `${folderUrl}/dist/runtime/` })
 ```

-to register the components of `calcite-components` as web component, and specify the resource load directory through the `resourcesUrl`.
+to register the components of `calcite-components` as web components, and specify the resource load directory through the `resourcesUrl`.
 Now you are free to use the components of `calcite-components` in your widget.

 This widget uses this [calcite components example](https://github.com/Esri/calcite-components-examples/tree/master/react) to demonstrate the usage.